RemiBou/remibou.github.io/_posts/2020-01-29-Test-your-JSInterop-code-with-cypress.md

 Console.WriteLine("test");
 ```

-Then it would fail with this error
+This would fail with this error :

 ```
 blazor.webassembly.js:1 WASM: ﻿Unhandled exception rendering component: